example42/puppet-tp/README.md

 The data about a repository is managed as all the other data of Tiny Puppet.
 Find [here](https://github.com/example42/tinydata/blob/master/data/elasticsearch/osfamily/Debian.yaml) an example for managing Apt repositories and [here](https://github.com/example42/tinydata/blob/master/data/elasticsearch/osfamily/RedHat.yaml) one for Yum ones.

-Generally you don't have to use directly the ```tp::repo``` defined, as, when the repository data is present, it's automatically added from the ```tp::install``` one.
+Generally you don't have to use directly the ```tp::repo``` define, as, when the repository data is present, it's automatically added from the ```tp::install``` one.

+When it's present the relevant data for an application, it's possible to install it using different alternative repos.
+For example you can use:

+    tp::install { 'mongodb':
+      repo => 'mongodb-org-3.2',
+    }

+to install MongoDB using packages from the 3.2 upstream repo, instead of the default OS ones.

-In some cases, where for the given application name has no packages, the following commands exactly have the same effect:
+In some cases, where for the given application name there are no packages, the following commands have exactly the same effect:

     tp::install { 'epel': }  # Installs Epel repository on RedHat derivatives.
 Does nothing on other OS. tp::repo { 'epel': }     # Same effect of tp::install since no package is actually installed